Major in Environmental Studies and Make an Impact

-Environmental studies is the systematic study of human interaction with the natural environment.
+With an interdisciplinary focus, Environmental Studies systematically examines human interaction with the natural environment.

 The environmental studies curriculum provides interdisciplinary, career-focused majors and a minor.
 An integral part of the program is the use of the greater Chicago metropolitan region as a laboratory for study.

-In spring 2018, the prestigious Arthur Vining Davis Foundations awarded Elmhurst College a planning grant that enabled the College to begin development of the program.
+In spring 2018, the prestigious Arthur Vining Davis Foundations awarded Elmhurst University a planning grant that enabled the University to begin the development of the program.

 Save the Planet